Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Function Templates

 \subsection{Generic Function}

-\flock is a new generation of cloud native query engine that consists simply of generic functions and a client library.
+Flock is a new generation of cloud-native query engine that consists of generic functions and a client library.
 The generic function can work with any type, rather than a specific type only, allowing it to be designed, built, and delivered to the cloud platform ahead of time.
-To take use of the latest query engine capabilities, the cloud service provider only has to offer customers with an updated version of the generic function on a regular basis without disclosing the source code.
+To provide users with the latest query engine capabilities, the cloud service provider only needs to offer an updated version of the generic function on a regular basis without disclosing the source code.
 The client library can translate SQL queries to executable cloud functions.

 A generic function is a function code whose behavior depends on the identities of the arguments supplied to it via \texttt{environment} (see Figure~\ref{template_spec}).
-When a function is invoked, it deserializes the cloud context given by the client to discover the appropriate code regions --- those with specializers that are compatible with the actual context.

-The pseudo code in Listings \ref{code:generic_func} shows how the generic cloud function is implemented and operated.
+When a function is invoked, it deserializes the cloud context provided by the client to discover the appropriate code regions --- those with specializers that are compatible with the actual context.
+The pseudo code in Listing\ref{code:generic_func} shows the pseudo-code for how the generic cloud function is implemented and operated.
 The function code can be broken down into four parts:

 (1) \emph{Cloud Context Initialization.} \texttt{INIT} (line 5) is a synchronization primitive for running a one-time global initialization.
 The given closure \texttt{ctx\_fn} (line 9-14) is used to deserialize environment variables into cloud context, and it will be run if \texttt{call\_once} (line 15) is used for the first time; otherwise, the routine will not be invoked.
 Private data that is only used per invocation should be defined within the handler.
 Global variables such as \texttt{CLOUD\_CONTEXT} retain their value between invocations in the same execution environment.
 As a result, the cloud context is only initialized once throughout the lifetime of the instance, and future invocations reuse the resolved static context. \texttt{arena} (line 11 and 23) is a type of global resource that are created during initialization stays in memory between invocations, allowing the handler to collect states across invocations.
 We explain it in more details in Section~\ref{subsubsec:arena}.